 Since we announced the Justride Mobile Ticketing SDK, the level of interest and excitement from across the industry has been significant – both from agencies and other companies within the wider urban mobility ecosystem.

-To date, we’ve already announced SDK partnerships with Uber, in a First-of-its-Kind Ride-Sharing and Public Transit Ticketing Partnership, Transit App, which millions of people use for journey planning and real-time information, Chalo, India’s leading provider of journey planning.
+To date, we’ve already announced SDK partnerships with Uber, in a First-of-its-Kind Ride-Sharing and Public Transit Ticketing Partnership, Transit App, which millions of people use for journey planning and real-time information and Jorudan, Japan's leading public transport trip planing service.

 But why is there this interest?
 What are the benefits for agencies, riders and partners?
 And what does the SDK mean for mobility in general?
 In this blog we’ll try to answer these questions, as well as going into a bit more detail on the SDK and why we chose this approach.